nnellans/bash-guide/README.md

 }

 # method 2: using the declare command
-# when used inside of a function, declare will always create local variables by default
+# when used inside of a function, declare will create local variables by default
 functionName () {
   declare var_name="Albert"
   echo "You can call me ${var_name}"